 Use your kitchen torch to brown your meringue Dramatically.

 If you don’t have a torch, you can do this under the broiler for 2-3 minutes, turning the cake at least once.
-Just watch it carefully so you don’t burn it. - Make the Second Butterscotch Sauce for Serving Ditto step 1.
+Just watch it carefully so you don’t burn it. - Make the Second Butterscotch Sauce for Serving You’ll make this sauce the way you make the sauce that goes in the batter.
 The sauce will cool to a solid, and it’ll definitely get Very Solid in the fridge, so reheat gently and stir well before serving.

 But Seriously, Bake This Cake in a Water Bath